lastdot/reward_gateway_task_teodor/README.md

 serving traffic on port 80."

   My solution to it:
-    Run the Bash script "hardening_rg.sh" supplied in this repository on a default CentOS 7 installation.
+    Run the Bash script "hardening_rg.sh" supplied in this repository as the root user on a default CentOS 7 installation.
 The script will harden the base installation and will also install and harden the Apache web server.

   Thank you for your time,
                     Teodor Kunev